alfred1137/SG-Bank-Interest-cal/memory-bank/activeContext.md

 ## Current Work Focus

-Phase 1 of the implementation plan is complete.
-The current focus is on executing __Phase 2: Enhancing Display and User Options__.
+With the testing framework now in place and the core logic validated, the current focus is on executing **Phase 2: Enhancing Display and User Options**.

 ## Recent Changes

+- **Automated Tests Implemented:**
+  - Successfully set up a testing environment using Jest and Babel to handle ES Modules.
+  - Separated core calculation logic from `script.js` into a dedicated `calculator.js` file to facilitate testing.
+  - Created `__tests__/script.test.js` with a comprehensive suite of 23 tests.
+  - All tests for `calculateXInterest` and `findOptimalAllocation` are passing, ensuring the logic is robust and accurate.
 - **Phase 1 Complete: Migrated to Local Tailwind CSS Build Process**
   - Installed `tailwindcss`, `postcss`, and `autoprefixer`.
   - Configured `tailwind.config.js` and `postcss.config.js`.
   - Added a `build` script to `package.json` to process `src/input.css` into the final `style.css`.
   - Updated `index.html` to remove the Tailwind CDN and link to the local `style.css`.
-- Created `memory-bank/` directory.
-- Created `memory-bank/projectBrief.md`, `memory-bank/productContext.md`, `memory-bank/systemPatterns.md`, and `memory-bank/techContext.md`.
+- Created `memory-bank/` directory and core files.
-- Moved `Prototype.html` content to `index.html` in the repository root.
+- Moved `Prototype.html` content to `index.html`.
 - Initialized Git repository and made an initial commit.
-- Separated JavaScript into `script.js` and CSS into `style.css` in the repository root.
+- Separated JavaScript into `script.js` and `calculator.js`, and CSS into `style.css`.
-- Reviewed the codebase (`index.html`, `style.css`, `script.js`) for GitHub Pages compatibility.
-- Created `memory-bank/interest-rates/` directory and `memory-bank/interest-rates/00-interest-rates-master.md` placeholder file.
 - User has provided interest rate reference images in `memory-bank/interest-rates/`.
-- Implemented Automated Tests for Calculation Logic
-   - __Action:__ Set up a testing framework (e.g., Jest or a simple in-browser testing setup).
-   - __Tests:__ Write unit tests for each `calculateXInterest` function and the `findOptimalAllocation` function to ensure accuracy and cover various edge cases.
-   - __Proposed Framework:__ Jest (Node.js)
-     - __Setup:__
-       1. Initialize Node.js project (`npm init -y`).
-       2. Install Jest as a dev dependency (`npm install --save-dev jest`).
-       3. Add a test script to `package.json`: `"test": "jest"`.
-     - __Testing Strategy:__
-       1. Create a `__tests__` directory.
-       2. Create `script.test.js` to import and test functions from `script.js`.
-       3. Write unit tests for `calculateXInterest` functions covering base, edge, and typical cases.
-       4. Write integration-style unit tests for `findOptimalAllocation` to verify optimal allocation and handle various conditions.
 - The phased implementation plan has been approved.

 ## Next Steps